How to Create a Virtual Machine using Vagrant

-For creating a virtual machine using vagrant, first you have to know about two things.
-First is “what is virtual machine ?” and second is “what is vagrant ?”
+For creating a virtual machine using vagrant, first, you have to know about two things.
+First is “what is a virtual machine ?” and the second is “what is vagrant ?”

-Virtual machine itself tells that it is a kind of virtual program or a virtual application environment that helps you to run different operating systems in your current operating system.
-Another benefit is that, each individual virtual machine itself act as a dedicated hardware.
+The virtual machine itself tells that it is a kind of virtual program or a virtual application environment that helps you to run different operating systems in your current operating system.
+Another benefit is that each individual virtual machine itself acts as dedicated hardware.

-Vagrant helps to configure easily and convenient for development environments.
+Vagrant helps to configure easily and conveniently for development environments.
 It helps to easily separate or detach dependencies from other working tools.
-So there is no need of sacrificing one particular tool for the working of another tool.
+So there is no need for sacrificing one particular tool for the working of another tool.
 Because of this advantage, you will get a reliable situation to work with.

 For creating a virtual machine using vagrant, you can use different tools.
 The most popular one is VirtualBox.
 So you have to install VirtualBox for your particular operating system.